PSSUN/PSSUN.github.io/aboutme.md

 ## Peisen Sun (孙培森)

 ### Education
- - **Ph.D.** in Xi'an Jiaotong University, school of Automation Science and Engineering.
+ - **Ph.D.** in Xi'an Jiaotong University, School of Automation Science and Engineering.
- - **B.S.** in Northwest A&F University, College of Innovation and Experimentation.
+ - **B.S.** in Northwest A&F University, College of Innovation and Experiment.

 ### Focus on
 Bioinformatics / Genomics / Single-cell & Spatial omics algorithm